bobby-rust/travlr/README.md

   data in JSON format over the network.
 As a result, all popular backend languages have support for recognizing the JSON format.

-- Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components. \\
+- (Q) Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components. \\

-  The first major refactor came when we stopped using static JSON files to pull data from.
+- (A) The first major refactor came when we stopped using static JSON files to pull data from.
 We set up a MongoDB database and connected to it using the Mongoose ODM.
 This allowed us to easily update and retrieve the data programmatically, at the same time increasing scalability and efficiency.